KarpF1sh/OBS-key-counter/README.md

 Configuring keys:
     You can set up your keybinds in keys.txt
-    These are the keys that will cause the counter to change The daufault keys are "weopzx,."
+    These are the keys that will cause the counter to change The default keys are "weopzx,."

     To change the keys you can use the keys.txt file as an example.
     Put each key on a new line.